- Statewide Commission on Recycling Markets and Curbside Recycling

 - Solid Waste Association of North America (SWANA): What You Need to Know About China’s Waste Import Restrictions

 - World Trade Organization: China and the WTO

-- What Chinese import policies mean for all 50 states, Waste Dive
+- How recycling is changing in all 50 states, Waste Dive

 - Plastic News